-The remaining 7.1%, or \$22.8 million, of our total NOI during the year ended December 31, 2019 was generated from our Non-Mature Communities/Other.
-NOI from Non-Mature Communities/Other decreased 17.1%, or \$4.7 million, for the year ended December 31, 2019 as compared to the same period in 2018.
-The decrease was primarily driven by a decrease in NOI of \$2.2 million from non-residential/other communities, a decrease of \$2.1 million from redevelopment communities, and a decrease of \$0.9 million from sold and held for disposition communities, which was partially offset by an increase in NOI of \$0.5 million from stabilized, non-mature communities.
+The remaining 6.9%, or \$20.8 million, of our total NOI during the year ended December 31, 2020 was generated from our Non-Mature Communities/Other.
+NOI from Non-Mature Communities/Other decreased 8.6%, or \$2.0 million, for the year ended December 31, 2020 as compared to 2019.
+The decrease was primarily driven by a decrease in NOI of \$4.3 million from stabilized, non-mature communities, and a decrease of \$1.3 million from sold and held for disposition communities, partially offset by an increase of \$2.5 million from non-residential/other primarily due to changes in straight-line rent as a result of increased tenant rent concessions during 2020, and an increase of \$1.2 million from acquired communities.